EMATech/soundcraft-show-format/Readme.md

 - name: (str) Looks like a path and filename.
     - "\._ $SHOWS\Show_0\filename.ext"
 - checksum: (int) Undetermined checksum.
 (Yet!)
 - datalength: (int) Size of the uncompressed data blob in bytes.
-(Except it's wrong for the SS_xxxxx.dat file).
 - content: blob

 ## Blobs